 Bring a jacket and meet a few minutes early for a safety briefing.
 Follow your guide up and over the bridge, then down into Sausalito.

 Say goodbye to your guide and stop for lunch or refreshments anywhere along Bridgeway (the main drag through Sausalito).
-I'd recommend Bar Bocce.
-Kids love its beachside bocce ball and fire pits.
+Two of my favotires are Barrel House Tavern (660 Bridgeway; barrelhousetavern.com; [tel] 415/729-9593), which has spectacular bayfront patio seating, and the beachside bocce ball and fire pits at Bar Bocce (1250 Bridgeway; barbocce.com; [tel] 415/331-0555).
 Explore the town, and then take the ferry from Sausalito back to the city.
-It is a quick ride back to ditch the bikes.
+It’s a quick ride from the ferry back to the bike shop to ditch the bikes.

 Walk 3 blocks to the corner of Taylor and the Embarcadero at Pier 45.